coderthoughts/docxtools/README.md

 such as searching through a large amount of docx files on the commandline.
 It can also be useful for batch operations.

-`docxtools` is written in Rust, platform-specific binary downloads can be found in the Release area.
+`docxtools` is written in Rust, platform-specific binary downloads can be found in the Release area: https://github.com/coderthoughts/docxtools/releases

 ## Usage